MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/user-adoption-guide.md

 For more information, see [Configuring Microsoft Search in Bing](setup/set-up-microsoft-search.md).

-Editors are subject matter experts who help manage Bookmarks and Q&amp;As within their areas of expertise.
+Editors are subject matter experts who help manage Bookmarks and Q&As within their areas of expertise.
 Editors should create content that addresses the user scenarios that you identified earlier.

 For more information, see [Planning your content](setup/plan-your-content.md).